Green Bean Casserole

 What You’ll Need

-• Fresh Green Beans: Don’t forget to blanch them before you add them to the casserole.
+• Fresh Green Beans – Don’t forget to blanch them before you add them to the casserole.
 We’ll go over this process in the step-by-step instructions.

-• Milk: Any kind you have in your fridge will work.
+• Milk – Any kind you have in your fridge will work.

-• Hot Sauce: Use your preferred brand.
+• Hot Sauce – Use your preferred brand to add a little kick!

-• Shredded Cheddar Cheese: White cheddar is my go-to – the sharpness is so satisfying!
+• Shredded Cheddar Cheese – White cheddar is my go-to – the sharpness is so satisfying!

 Do I Have to Use Fresh Green Beans?